HTTP Persistent Connection

 Python requests Connection Pool

 Summary Recently I was working on a project that integrated with some internal and external APIs using HTTP requests.
-You probably have heard about or worked with the requests package in Python which is lile the de-facto HTTP client package which is much more easier to work with compared to the built-in HTTP module of Python.
+You probably have heard about or worked with the requests library in Python which is probably the de-facto HTTP client package which is much easier to work with compared to the built-in HTTP module of Python.
 The previous implementation in our project was using the requests library and for each new request it did something like requests....

 Pydantic Settings with AWS Secrets Manager